-This section should describe in a concise way how the experiment(s) were conducted, with less details than in a report.
+This section describes how the experiment(s) were conducted in a concise way, with less details than in a report.
 Your audience should be able to understand what you did, why you did it and how the experiments are suited to answer your research questions.
 However, your audience does not have to be able to perform the experiment themselves based on your presentation.
-Keep in mind that you should be able to elaborate on the methods if you get questions about it at the end of the presentation.

-Where applicable you can use pictures or schematic images to show them what you have done.
+Where applicable, you can use pictures or schematic images to show what you have done.
 A schematic image can be especially helpful when explaining your experimental setup.
-If this is not yet addressed in your Introduction, explain why you picked a certain model organism / study site / etc. Explain the methods that you used to measure your parameters and mention the sample sizes you used.
-Additionally, mention the different statistical analyses that you performed and explain how they fit your data sets.
+If this is not yet addressed in your Introduction, explain why you picked a certain model organism/study site/other.
+Explain the methods that you used to measure your parameters and mention the sample sizes you used.
+Mention the different statistical analyses that you performed and explain how they fit your data sets.